David Sharp (mountaineer)

 David Sharp (15 February 1972 – 15 May 2006) was an English mountaineer who died near the summit of Mount Everest.
-His death caused controversy and debate because he was passed by a number of other climbers heading to and returning from the summit as he was dying, although a number of others tried to help him.
+His death caused controversy and debate because he was passed by several other climbers heading to and returning from the summit as he was dying, although several others tried to help him.

 Sharp had previously summited Cho Oyu and was noted as being a talented rock climber who seemed to acclimatise well, and was known for being in good humour around mountaineering camps.
 He appeared briefly in season one of the television show Everest: Beyond the Limit, which was filmed the same season as his ill-fated expedition to Everest.

 Sharp had a degree from the University of Nottingham and pursued climbing as a hobby.
 He had worked for an engineering firm and took time off to go on adventures and climbing expeditions, but had been planning to start work as a school teacher in the autumn of 2006.

 Early life

 David Sharp was born in Harpenden, near London, and later attended Prior Pursglove College and the University of Nottingham.
 He graduated with a Mechanical Engineering degree in 1993.
-He worked for global security company QinetiQ.
-In 2005 he quit this job and took a teacher training course, and was planning to start work as a teacher in the autumn of 2006.
-David Sharp was also an experienced and accomplished mountaineer, and had climbed some of the world's tallest mountains including Cho Oyu in the Himalayas.
-Sharp did not believe in using a guide for mountains he was familiar with, local climbing assistance or artificial enhancements, such as high altitude drugs or supplementary oxygen, to reach the top of a mountain.
+He worked for a global security company QinetiQ.
+In 2005, he quit this job and took a teacher training course and was planning to start work as a teacher in the autumn of 2006.
+David Sharp was an experienced and accomplished mountaineer who had climbed some of the world's tallest mountains, including Cho Oyu in the Himalayas.
+Sharp did not believe in using a guide for mountains he was familiar with, local climbing assistance, or artificial enhancements, such as high-altitude drugs or supplementary oxygen, to reach the top of a mountain.